 1958 saw the publication of Funakoshi’s last book, Karate-Do Kyohan.
 Egami features in many of the photographs in the book.

 For the rest of his life, Egami continued his investigations into the improvement of Karate and also teaching his findings to others.

 In 1973 Egami took a teaching trip to Los Angeles, USA.
 Three years later he took teaching trips to Taiwan and five European countries.

 In 1976 Egami’s book, The Way of Karate: Beyond Technique was published.
 Revised editions of the were published in 1986 and 200 as the Heart of Karate-Do.

-On 8 January 1981 Shigeru Egami died from a brain tumor.
+On 8 January 1981, Shigeru Egami died from a brain tumour.
 He was 68 years old.
-It is a pity that many karateka in the West know very little about this elite martial artist.
+It is a pity that many karatekas in the West know very little about this elite martial artist.
 He fully understood Gichin Funakoshi’s believe that Karate was more than a physical pursuit.
 He understood that Karate had a very strong mental element to it.